Skip to Content

 The old church in San Giovanni Rotondo © World Travel Connector

-The intact body of Padre Pio was originally in an underground tomb and then in a crypt in the old church, but later it got moved to the new shrine.
+The intact body of Padre Pio was originally in an underground tomb and then in a crypt in the old church, but later it was moved to the new shrine.

 Padre Pio celebrated Mass on a side altar of the old church for four decades.
 In this church, he heard confessions and prayed.
 In the adjacent Capuchin convent, Padre Pio lived, prayed, and answered numerous letters written to him during his lifetime in San Giovanni Rotondo.
 Today visitors can see the small conventual chamber of Padre Pio.